United Nations Sustainable Development Goals

 Ensure access to affordable, reliable, sustainable and modern energy for all

 - Our Climate Plan and Seven Climate Principles outlines our commitment to reorientation of our research away from fossil fuels towards clean energy.
-It includes a commitment to reach net zero by 2030 which is one of the seven principles set out in our climate plan (link to climate plan).
+It includes a commitment to reach net zero by 2030.
 This will involve using renewable energy, retrofitting university buildings, and using low-energy light bulbs.
-Our climate plan is regularly reviewed, and progress on net zero is provided quarterly.
+Our climate plan is regularly reviewed, and progress on net zero is provided quarterly – the latest reports can be found here.

-- We are part of the DecarboN8 network of research-intensive universities across the UK.
-It brings together researchers, government, industry and communities to design solutions that can be deployed rapidly and at scale in the process of decarbonisation.
+- We are part of the DecarboN8 network of research-intensive universities across the UK, which brings together researchers, government, industry and communities to design solutions that can be deployed rapidly and at scale in the process of decarbonisation.

 Read more about Goal 7 on the UN website.